 This one is most applicable to kids and younger players, but it may also benefit adults with small hands, too.
 Even with the perfect nut width and neck profile, a full size guitar is going to be difficult for a physically smaller player to manage.
 The way you hold a guitar impacts your form on your fretting hand, and struggling to hold an instrument that’s too big will absolutely impact your playing for the worse.
 A smaller body can help to promote the proper form and ultimately improve your skills and abilities.

-Final Thoughts on The Best Acoustic Guitars for Small Hands
+Final Thoughts on the Best Guitars for Small Hands

 Finding the right guitar if you have smaller hands can be understandably challenging.
 We hope that this guide to the best acoustic, classical, electric, and bass guitars to be useful.
 To recap, the guitars that we suggest if you, or whoever you’re shopping for have smaller hands are as follows: